mmanela/kusto-sublime/README.md

-The syntax coloring definition was sources from this repo: https://github.com/rosshamish/kuskus/tree/master/kusto-syntax-highlighting
+The syntax coloring definition was sourced from this repo: https://github.com/rosshamish/kuskus/tree/master/kusto-syntax-highlighting